keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/1. Reconnaissance/Nmap Scans Detection/writeup.md

 --------------------------------

-## 2. Scanning wih Nmap
+## 2. Scanning with Nmap

-first we will send ICMP Ping packets to our victime machine let see what suricata generates
+first we will send ICMP Ping packets to our victim machine let see what suricata generates

 ![answer](icmp_ping_attack.png)

-I send some ICMP packets from kali machine we can see ICMP echo packet from ip 192.168.1.7 and server respond with reply packet to kali machine it means both VM can communicating with each other
+I send some ICMP packets from kali machine we can see ICMP echo packet from ip 192.168.1.7 and server respond with reply packet to kali machine it means both VM can communicating with each other.

+Nmap also performs host discovery before scanning (unless `-Pn` is used).
+Excessive ICMP Echo Requests may indicate reconnaissance activity.

 Let's try some scanning with Nmap.